Programme 1995 – Les Miserables

 Javert

 Dave is well known in Hawke’s Bay both as the morning talkback host on Newstalk ZB, and in theatrical circles.
-His first taste of theatre was on his return from a years teaching in 1971 on volunteer Service Abroad, when he appeared in White Horse Inn.
+His first taste of theatre was on his return from a year’s teaching in 1971 on Volunteer Service Abroad, when he appeared in White Horse Inn.
 Director Dick Johnston cast Dave as the romantic lead “Tony” in Hastings Musical Comedy’s “The Boyfriend”.
 Numerous shows followed including “Fiddler on the Roof”, “West Side Story”, Romeo and Juliet” and “Godspell”.

 Overseas travel and family commitments kept Dave from treading the boards in the ‘80’s but in the last couple of years he’s been lured back by roles like Sergeant Frank in Napier Repertory’s “Once on Chunak [Chunuk] Bair”, and the Merchant in Napier Operatics “Canterbury Tales”.
 Dave believes Javert is his most demanding role yet, and the first opportunity since 1977’s “Godspell” to be in a show with his wife Lynda.
-“Les Misérables” is very much as family affair for the Pipes with his youngest son, 7 year old Matthew, in a debut walk on role in some performances.
+“Les Misérables” is very much a family affair for the Pipes with his youngest son, 7 year old Matthew, in a debut walk on role in some performances.

 WYNNE DE LAUTOUR